ReubenTheDS/my-fake-org-on-gcp/ceo/0-gcp-setup/README.md

 ```

-8. Create a project & set it as the default for further `gcloud` commands
+8. Create a project & set it as the default for further `gcloud` commands by this user
 ```
 gcloud projects create --set-as-default 'my-fake-org-on-gcp'
 ```